ahampriyanshu/ahampriyanshu.github.io/src/blog/norm-has-a-blog/markdown-syntax-guide.md

 ## Blockquotes

-> There are many things in our lives that we would throw away if we were not afraid that others might pick them up.
+> There are so many things in our lives that we would throw away if we were not afraid that others might pick them up.
->― Oscar Wilde

 ## Tables